 Which iPhones Have MagSafe?
-A Complete Guide…
+A Complete Guide… [2024 Edition]

 The iPhone 11 will work with some MagSafe accessories, just not all.
 It does have a wireless charging ring in it like the iPhone 12 but it is not magnetized.

-This means that if you want an iPhone with MagSafe, you’ll have to get either the iPhone 12 – any model – or Apple’s new iPhone 13 when that launches during the latter part of 2021.
+This means that if you want an iPhone with MagSafe, you’ll have to get either the iPhone 12 – any model – or Apple’s newer iPhones.

 What is MagSafe?